intermezzOS/book/src/multiboot-headers.md

 I have no idea why it’s `0xe85250d6`, and I don’t need to care.
 It just is.

 Finally, the `dd`.
-It’s short for ‘define DATA I THINK CRAP LOOK THIS UP’.
-It declares that we’re going to stick some data at this location.
+It’s short for ‘define double word’.
+It declares that we’re going to stick some 32-bit data at this location.
 Very straightforward.

 ### The mode code